suzakuwcx/writeps/README.md

 # writeps
 Send a message to a process stdin

-Some code is refering to the writevt.c contain in console-tools , but I can't find the author. the sources of that file is the link below :
+Some code is refering to the writevt.c contained in console-tools , but I can't find the author. the sources of that file is the link below :

 https://github.com/jr-k/writevt